noambavli/ScheduleGenerator/README.md

 schedule generator
 by noam bavli

-Before anyone asks, I know about "using namespace std", but I prefer not to use it because in large-scale projects (not like this, real ones) that require a lot of libraries,I’d rather know if a function comes from the standard library or another source.
+**Before anyone asks, I know about "using namespace std", but I prefer not to use it because in large-scale projects (not like this, real ones, i just do it all the time cause i think its good practice) that require a lot of libraries,I’d rather know if a function comes from the standard library or another source.
 This helps avoid conflicts with namespaces.
-Of course, I don’t mind using it, but I think it’s better to be explicit and not rely on using namespace std
+  Of course, I don’t mind using it, but I think it’s better to be explicit and not rely on using namespace std **i have used the template print func even tho less efficient cause i think its pretty and the ui is basically for testing and in real server-clinet environment i'ts not gonna print anything anyway.

 This is a samrt and cool schedule generator, specifically designed for schools and universities.
 The user provides teacher-class pairs, the number of days, and the number of hours (and ofc you can specify block times), and more preferences.